dubit/unity-hierarchy-behaviour/README.md

 var myClass = gameObject.CreateChild<MyClass>();
 ```

-This will create a child new GameObject and apply the template class `TBehaviour`.
+This will create a child new GameObject and adds the component specified by the `TBehaviour` type parameter.
-The template class must extend MonoBehaviour and implement `IHierarchyBehaviour` or `IHierarchyBehaviour<TArgs>`.
+The type parameter must extend MonoBehaviour and implement `IHierarchyBehaviour` or `IHierarchyBehaviour<TArgs>`.
 This will return the new instance of `TBehaviour`.

 ### CreateChild from resources